6 Secrets To The Best Carrot Cake

 Toast the nuts and coconut in the recipe.
 The rich nutty flavors of pecans, walnuts, and coconut are enhanced with a little heat.
 Gently toasting them in the oven for a few minutes (until they are fragrant) makes the aromatic oils in these ingredients stand out, and this will add an extra layer of complexity and flavor to your cake.

-Do not overmix your batter.
+There is no need to leave your mixer running - it doesn't make the cake any better.
 Once all of the wet ingredients are added and you are ready to incorporate your flour, stir or beat the flour in until it is just incorporated.
 Overmixing the flour will make for a tough and less appetizing cake.

 Trust and use the buttermilk glaze.
 This recipe calls for a buttermilk glaze that you lightly soak the cakes with after they are finished baking.
 This step is crucial!
 The warm cake instantly melts the glaze so it infiltrates the whole cake, and as it cools, the glaze thickens again and replaces any dryness with moist, sweet tang.